We are excited to announce that we are now accepting project submissions for the FIGMENT NYC 2020 weekend!

 CURATORIAL CONSIDERATIONS: HOW WE EVALUATE PROJECT SUBMISSIONS

 The FIGMENT Weekend Curatorial Team is primarily concerned with the suitability of your project for FIGMENT and Roosevelt Island, as opposed to artist experience, education or previous exhibitions of the piece.
-Artists of any age or experience are welcome to be a part of FIGMENT as long as the project is interactive, upholds our principles, and does not violate Island rules.
+Artists of any age or experience are welcome to be a part of FIGMENT as long as the project is interactive, upholds our principles, and does not violate park rules.
 Here are some questions you should ask yourself when preparing a project for FIGMENT.

 Is it interactive?